 International relations emerged as an academic discipline around the world in the 1960s; the first academic course In New Zealand being offered by Victoria University in 1972.

-There are a number of global studies courses now offered in other countries, A Global Studies Association exists (which the Centre could perhaps join).
+There are a number of global studies courses now offered in other countries, A Global Studies Association exists.
 Academic manuals have been published (e.g. ‘Global and International Studies’ by John Synott, Cengage, Vic., Aust.).
-No organisation, academic or other, yet exists in New Zealand to undertake global studies.
-The Centre aims to fill the gap in this country.
+No organisation, academic or other, existed in New Zealand to undertake global studies, however, and the Centre now fills the gap.

-The Centre was thus founded in 2012 for the purpose of developing a qualitatively new methodological approach to the study of international relations.
+The Centre was founded in 2013 for the purpose of developing a qualitatively new methodological approach to the study of international relations, but with the standard level of academic rigour.
 The expectation is that scholars and practitioners will look at the same reality – the world of the early-21st century – but from a different analytical perspective, namely, the planetary interest rather than the national interest.
 The new methodology rests on two distinguishing features:

 – it adopts a global rather than a national perspective;